NafiurSiddiqui/Lara-ground/README.md

 # shortcut to migrate and model

 -   `php artisan make:model <Name> <flag>` so in our scneario it will be `php artisan make:model Post -m`. this will migrate and create a corresponding model.
 There are more flags you can find with `php artisan -help`

-## Manual Seeding

--   you will find the seeder inside `/database/seeders`.
--   seeding fills up the database
--   `php artisan db:seed` seeds the db.
--   Next time you need to update DB run `php artisan migrate:fresh --seed` to drop and repopulate the tables.
--   see how `truncate()` inside the.

-## Factory

--   `Factory()` creates and saves new data to db.
--   A user factory has a corresponding model.
-Every eloquent model you create will have the trait,factory ,`hasFactory`.
-This allows you to call the factory and quickly create and persist a class data to the db.
-The attributes will be declared inside the class.
--   Wherever you need to use the factory, you need to make sure the corresponding factory class exist.
-For instance, if a `Post` class does not have a corresponding factory class, you create one by runnng `php artisan make:factory`.

 # Commands